 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Please outline the anticipated value or contribution the study will provide.
 Briefly describe:

-a) The importance of the proposed research and its relevance to the priorities and needs of the NHS (including a statement of the significance of the research area, e.g. burden of disease)
+- The importance of the proposed research and its relevance to the priorities and needs of the NHS, public health or social care (including a statement of the significance of the research area, e.g. burden of disease)

-b) The anticipated outputs, outcomes and impact of the proposed research on the health of patients and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible
+- The anticipated outputs, outcomes and impact of the proposed research on the health of patients/service users, carers and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible

-The anticipated timescale for the benefits to patients, the public or populations and the NHS/public health/ social care settings resulting from the proposed research to be realised.
+- The anticipated timescale for the benefits to patients/service users, carers, the public or populations and the NHS,public health or social care settings resulting from the proposed research to be realised.